 Starting with the Goldilocks mastectomy technique, we use any extra skin present during the mastectomy to create a breast mound.
 This has now metamorphosed into a true nipple sparing breast reconstruction.
 Using the extra fat that is usually thrown away during the mastectomy, the breast is created, although it is a complete nipple sparing mastectomy with no breast tissue remaining.
 The techniques vary according to patient, as some patients have larger, hanging breasts; other may have more “bra-strap” fat; and others, a neater breast without much skin or fat that is extra.
-In all types of patients, we create a breast rather than excise all the skin and “go flat”, produce and implant-free, flap-free, breast-free, aesthetic result, see a 70 year old patient’s results, below.
+In all types of patients, we create a breast rather than excise all the skin and “go flat”, produce and implant-free, flap-free, breast-free, aesthetic result, see our patients’ results in our photo gallery.

 Heather Richardson MD, FACS